 15.81 (e): The PAQ indicated that medical and mental health practitioners obtain informed consent from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the inmate is under the age of eighteen.
 Interviews with medical and mental health staff confirm that they obtain informed consent prior to reporting any sexual abuse that did not occur in an institutional setting.
-The staff indicated that all inmates under the age of eighteen are housed at the Youth Detention Center and as such they do not deal with inmates under eighteen.
+The staff indicated that if an inmate under the age of eighteen reports any type of abuse, whether it be physical, mental or sexual, they are required to report the information to the Department of Social Services as well as the security staff.